Cellular Dynamics in Cancer

 A multidisciplinary approach to future cancer therapies

-CRC 1709 combines basic, translational and clinical research to uncover cancer cell plasticity in myeloid malignancies.
-Using advanced technologies and AI-driven data integration, we aim to transform how these cancers are understood, diagnosed and treated.
+CRC1709 combines basic, translational, and clinical research to uncover cancer cell plasticity in myeloid malignancies.
+Using advanced technologies and AI-driven data integration, we aim to transform how these cancers are understood, diagnosed, and treated.

 Research